jdangelorg/eth-address-labeler-info/README.md

 # eth-address-labeler-info
 PROPRIETARY.
-(Will make code public in the future.)
+(Will make code public in the future. 👍)